-Paris art exhibitions don’t come much more underground than Paris main hardcore graffiti art crew, PAL.
+Paris art exhibitions don’t come much more “underground” than Paris’ main hardcore graffiti art crew, PAL.
 Tomek and Skube are two of its most active members.
-Their ‘indoors practice’, however, is a little departed from what you’ll see sprayed on walls around Paris, but not so dissimilar.
+Their ‘indoors practice’, however, has departed slightly from what you’ll see sprayed on walls around Paris, although it is not so dissimilar.

 Open to the public at the ‘art squat’ Jour et Nuit in Paris’ 15th arrondissement, next to the Eiffel Tower, here is a photo report of the artwork for sale.